 The Notes represent a new security for which no secondary trading market exists and there can be no assurance that one will develop.
+In addition, recent regulatory actions by the SEC under Rule 15c2-11 of the Exchange Act may restrict the ability of broker and dealers to publish quotations on the Notes on any interdealer quotation system or other quotation medium after January 3, 2023, which may materially adversely affect the liquidity and trading prices for the Notes.
 If a market does develop, it may not be liquid and may be sensitive to changes in financial markets.
 Therefore, investors may not be able to sell their Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market.
 Illiquidity may have a severely adverse effect on the market value of Notes.
 If a market for the Notes does develop, the trading price of the Notes may be subject to wide fluctuations in response to many factors, including those referred to in this risk factor, as well as stock market fluctuations and general economic conditions that may adversely affect the market price of the Notes.
 Publicly traded Notes from time to time experience significant price and volume fluctuations that may be unrelated to the operating performance of the companies that have issued them, and such volatility may be increased in an illiquid market.
 If any market in the Notes does develop, it may become severely restricted, or may disappear, if the financial condition deteriorates such that there is an actual or perceived increased likelihood of the Issuer being unable to pay interest on the Notes in full, or of the Notes being subject to loss absorption under the Conditions or an applicable statutory loss absorption regime.
 In addition, the market price of the Notes may fluctuate significantly in response to a number of factors, some of which are beyond the Issuer's control, including:

-- actual or expected variations in the Group's operating performance; - any shortfall in revenue or net profit or any increase in losses from levels expected by market commentators; - increases in capital expenditure compared with expectations; - any perception that the Group's strategy is or may be less effective than previously assumed or that the Group is not effectively implementing any significant projects;

-- changes in financial estimates by securities analysts; - changes in market valuations of similar entities; - announcements by the Group of significant acquisitions, strategic alliances, joint ventures, new initiatives, new services or new service ranges; - regulatory matters, including changes in regulatory regulations or Central Bank requirements; - additions or departures of key personnel; and - future issues or sales of Notes or other securities.
+- actual or expected variations in the Group's operating performance; - any shortfall in revenue or net profit or any increase in losses from levels expected by market commentators; - increases in capital expenditure compared with expectations; - any perception that the Group's strategy is or may be less effective than previously assumed or that the Group is not effectively implementing any significant projects; - changes in financial estimates by securities analysts; - changes in market valuations of similar entities; - announcements by the Group of significant acquisitions, strategic alliances, joint ventures, new initiatives, new services or new service ranges; - regulatory matters, including changes in regulatory regulations or Central Bank requirements; - additions or departures of key personnel; and - future issues or sales of Notes or other securities.